fractalide/fractalide-website-styx/content/cantor-wallet/cantor-wallet.md

             <img src="/img/wallet-min/cantor-logo-min.png" />
             <h2 class="sub_heading_blue">What is Cantor?</h2>
             <p>
-                Fractalide's first application is Cantor, a Cardano wallet.
-The wallet allows you to send and receive ADA.
+                Fractalide's first application is Cantor, a UTXO wallet for an Ouroboros blockchain.
+The wallet allows you to send and receive LUCEO (CEO).
 Please consider this alpha software and use with patience once it's released.
             </p>
             <a class="btn btn-lg btn-primary" href="#download_center">Download Cantor</a>
         </div>